 Is it nods of approval or the truth that you want?"

 Steve Taylor is a Contemporary Christian musician and filmmaker who burst onto the (relatively dead at the time) Christian music scene in the early 1980s.
 At a time when Christian music had stagnated, Steve Taylor was a welcome breath of fresh air, utilizing musical styles that many in the church viewed as dangerous or even outright Satanic.
 Steve's career was characterized by several scuffles with televangelists and other figures in protestant Christianity, with Jimmy Swaggart going so far as to devote an entire chapter to Taylor in his book "Religious Rock & Roll: A Wolf In Sheep's Clothing" and Taylor taking multiple shots at hypocritical Christian figures in his lyrics.

-In the early nineties Steve and several other musicians attempted to form a band called Chagall Guevara.
-Despite, in many ways, being a fairly visionary band for its time, the band did very poorly and only released one album before breaking up.
+In the early nineties Steve and several other musicians formed a band called Chagall Guevara.
+Despite, in many ways, being a fairly visionary band for its time, the band did fairly poorly (although it has a small but dedicated fan base that persists to this day) and only released one album before breaking up.
 Steve lamented this history in the song "Sock Heaven."

-Steve Taylor is also a video producer, and was in fact the first explicitly Christian "act" to feature a music video on MTV.
+Steve Taylor is also a video producer, and was the first explicitly Christian "act" to feature a music video on MTV.
 The videos for "Meltdown At Madame Tussaud's" and "Jim Morrison's Grave" in particular were well-received.
-After his final studio album "Squint," he released a video compilation of several music videos for nearly every song on the album.
-Thereafter, he decided to pursue a career producing videos instead of creating music under his own name, although he spent some time producing for Sixpence None The Richer
+After the release of "Squint," he produced a video compilation of several music videos for nearly every song on the album.
+Thereafter, he decided to pursue a career producing videos and movies instead of creating music under his own name, although he spent some time producing for Sixpence None The Richer

 and worked closely with Newsboys